kovarxu/Own/WebGl/three/c01/note.md

 camera.position.z = 2;
 ```

-3. create a scene, an object(includeing mesh) and put it into the scene
+3.create a scene, an object(includeing mesh) and put it into the scene

 ```javascript
 const scene = new THREE.Scene();